Munroe-Meyer-Institute-VR-Laboratory/cometrics/README.md

 </p>

 # Introduction
 cometrics has been designed to integrate directly into the workflow of the Severe Behavior Department at the Munroe-Meyer Institute in the University of Nebraska Medical Center, while simplifying multiple manual steps into a few mouse clicks.
-By using a tracker spreadsheet, an entire patient's history can be collected into a single document from the software with your own specified graphs and format within that spreadsheet.
+By using a tracker spreadsheet, a patient's entire history can be collected into a single document from the software with your own specified graphs and format within that spreadsheet.
 You can find an example of a tracker spreadsheet [here](https://github.com/Munroe-Meyer-Institute-VR-Laboratory/cometrics/blob/main/reference/Reference_Tracker.xlsx).

 ## License
 Distributed under the MIT License.
 See the [LICENSE](https://github.com/Munroe-Meyer-Institute-VR-Laboratory/cometrics/blob/main/LICENSE) file for more information.